dnguyen85/HelloKii-Unity/Assets/Readme.txt

 http://documentation.kii.com/en/starts/unity/
 Choose Unity as platform for your app and the server location of your back-end.
-3) Copy the App Id and App Key assigned to your app as explained in "Register an application" following step 4 (disregard the other sections): http://documentation.kii.com/en/starts/unity/
+3) Write down App Id and App Key assigned to your app as explained in "Register an application" following step 4 (disregard the other sections): http://documentation.kii.com/en/starts/unity/
+4) Set keys from step 3 in your Unity project by choosing one of these
+options:
+  a) Go to "Kii Game Cloud" editor menu and setup your keys there
+  b) Edit file Assets/Plugins/KiiConfig.txt and add your keys there
-4) Replace those keys in file Scripts/GameTitle.cs in Kii.Initialize
+  c) Replace those keys in file Scripts/KiiAutoInitialize.cs in the Kii.Initialize() method directly
-method.
 5) Run the GameTitle scene

 Playing instructions